Mashle: Stage plays

 A stage play adaptation of the manga was announced in April 2023.
 It ran at the Tokyo International Forum Hall C in Tokyo from July 4–11, and at the AiiA 2.5 Theater Kobe in Hyogo from July 15–17.
 The play is directed by Imagine Ito, written by Shinjirō Kameda, music composed by Shingo I with lyrics by Yūji Mitsuya, and choreographed by Umebou.
 The cast includes Ryotaro Akazawa as Mash Burnedead, Hiroi Yuto as Finn Ames, Ryoga Ishikawa as Lance Crown, Takeshi James Yamada as Dot Barrett, and Misato Kawauchi as Lemon Irvine.

 A second stage play adaptation was announced in December 2023.
 It ran at the Tennozu Galaxy Theater in Tokyo from August 2–12, 2024, and at the AiiA 2.5 Theater Kobe in Hyogo from August 17–19.

 Video game

-In March 2025, Poppin Games Japan and MuscleMagic Games announced that the series will receive a smartphone puzzle game titled Mashle: Muscle Puzzle (マッシュル-MASHLE- マッスルパズル, Masshuru Massuru Pazuru).
+In March 2025, Poppin Games Japan and MuscleMagic Games announced that the series would receive a smartphone puzzle game titled Mashle: Muscle Puzzle (マッシュル-MASHLE- マッスルパズル, Masshuru Massuru Pazuru).
 The 3-match puzzle game incorporates the series' worldview, allowing players to form teams with their favorite characters, and features new illustrations.
-It will be free to play but will have optional in-game purchases.
-The game is available for pre-registration on the App Store and will be available for pre-registration on Google Play later.
+It is free to play but have optional in-game purchases.
+The game became for pre-registration on the App Store and was later available for pre-registration on Google Play.
+It was released on April 9, 2025.